Rickyyte/Rickyyte/README.md

 - 👋 Hello, I’m Ricky
 <!-- - 👀 I’m interested in web developing especially in front end development -->
-- 🌱 I’m currently learning Javascript, React Js, Laravel, and etc
+- 🌱 Currently learning Javascript, React, Laravel, Tailwind
 <!-- - 💞️ I’m looking to collaborate on internship program right now -->
 - 📫 you can reach and know more about me at linkedin.com/in/ricky-t-a7525422a